wilsonneto-dev/Challenges_CommentsRemover/README.md

 ## Solution
 Solution by [Wilson Neto][1]

-This is my solution for this problem, a simple and first revision solution that do what need to be done.
+This is my solution for this problem, a simple and first revision solution that does what needs to be done.

 Images: